 2. Essential Elements 2000 — Violin Book 1

-This is a great beginners method book most appropriate for students ages seven and up; although I have used it successfully with students as young as five.
+Essential Elements is one of the best violin books for beginners and it’s most appropriate for students ages seven and up.
+I have also used it successfully with students as young as five.
 It is full of classical, folk, and holiday melodies that children already know.

 3. Harry Potter, Solos for Violin

 Students who are Harry Potter fans will love learning how to play the theme songs from the movies.
-The book of 10 songs includes parts for both the violin and piano accompaniment.
+This book of 10 songs includes parts for both the violin and piano accompaniment.

 It also includes a CD, featuring demo tracks with orchestral accompaniments that sound just like the movie versions.
 This book is for kids who have been playing the violin for at least two years, although the recognizable theme songs will make it easier for beginners to play along and learn.